adarsh40parihar/CineHub-A_Video_Streaming_APK/readme.md

 ## 📖 Overview

-CineHub-A simplifies the development of engaging video platforms by providing a **ready-to-use framework** for video streaming apps.
+CineHub simplifies the development of engaging video platforms by providing a **ready-to-use framework** for video streaming apps.

 It combines **scalability, modern UI/UX, and optimized performance**, making it an ideal choice for developers who want to build Netflix-like platforms.